netlify/staticgen/source/projects/pelican.md

 language: Python
 license: GPL
 templates: Jinja2
-description: A robust static site generator, imports from Wordpress or RSS Feeds, supports multi-lang publishing.
+description: A static site generator, imports from Wordpress, multi-lang publishing.
 ---

 Pelican is a static site generator, written in Python.